 Fresh Basil....some was picked and dried.

 There are two other interns here right now...Bree and Rusty.
 I went with Bree last night to tend to the alpacas.
-She splits her week betweenalpacas playing in water gardening and the alpacas.
+She splits her week between gardening and the alpacas.
 We checked how much hay and fresh water they had.
 Bree hooked up the sprinkler for them so they could cool off.
 Boy, did they like that !
 The dominant alpacas would spit and push the others away.
 Sometimes one would lay down on top of the sprinkler so the others wouldn't get any of the water.
 They were really cute to watch and each one really seems to have its own personality.

 Everyone is super nice and helpful.
 Sister Maureen (Sister Mo) is really cool...she's the director of White Violet Center.
 Linda helped her this morning while she was waiting for my room to be ready (the wait for my room was due to it needing a deep clean and the floor needed to be waxed).
 Linda got to work with some of the skeins of yarn that had arrived from the processor.
 They send the fiber to an outside processor to be turned into clean yarn.